This blog may contain affiliate links. Read our disclosure policy for more info.

 In Suva, there is the National Museum of Fiji.
 The museum is located in a nice garden and only costs a $5 FJN entry fee.

 The different exhibits in the museum include ancient artifact displays of weapons, tools, and pottery.
-There is a biodiversity display about some of the plants and animals found in Fiji as well as a room mostly dedicated to fabrics and weaving.
+There is also a biodiversity display about some of the plants and animals found in Fiji as well as a room mostly dedicated to fabrics and weaving.
 You’ll also find large impressive boat and raft replicas in the maritime exhibit.

 Throughout the museum, there is lots of written information that, if you read it all, would take you hours to get through!
 But, if you focus on the highlights then your visit might only take an hour.